Epidemiologist Resume Examples

 - •Include Relevant Details: Specify your job title, employer, location, and employment dates.

-- •Focus on Impact: Describe your primary duties, emphasizing actions and results.
+- •Focus on Impact: Describe your primary duties; the focus is actions and results.

 - •Highlight Tools and Techniques: Mention specific epidemiological software or methodologies you used.